parveen16/webpage-summarizer/README.md

 📰 Webpage Summarizer

-A lightweight Python tool that fetches any webpage, cleans the noise (ads, scripts, navigation menus), and generates a concise AI-powered summary in markdown.
+A lightweight Python tool that fetches any webpage, cleans the noise (ads, scripts, navigation menus), and generates a concise AI-powered summary.

 Built with: